rynecarbone/power_ranker/README.md

 ```

 # Generate a Configuration File
 Download a local copy of the default configuration file.
-Once you have the file, file in your league name, league id, year, and week (that you want to make rankings for).
+Once you have the file, fill in your league name, league id, year, and week (that you want to make rankings for).
 You can also adjust any of the settings that control the algorithms in the power rankings, or use the default values.
 To download a local copy of the configuration file, use the -dc (--download-config) option:
 ```bash
 power_ranker -dc
 ```